Liberty Oilfield Services Sets Terms For $400 Million IPO

 One interesting element of Liberty is its "Quiet Fleet" capability.
 The video above shows how close it can operate to populated areas in order to maximize access to shale formations.

-Liberty currently operates 13 active fleets, up from 11 in January 2017 and says ‘the demand for our hydraulic fracturing services exceeds our current capacity, and we expect, based on discussions with customers, to deploy six additional fleets (240,000 HHH) by the end of the first quarter of 2018.
+Liberty currently operates 13 active fleets, up from 11 in January 2017, and says "the demand for our hydraulic fracturing services exceeds our current capacity, and we expect, based on discussions with customers, to deploy six additional fleets (240,000 HHH) by the end of the first quarter of 2018."

 Liberty’s customer base includes: